ZetaTwo/gdq-donation-scraper/README.md

 ## Usage

 You don't have to run the scraper unless you want to add new data.
 The scraped data is already checked in as donations.db
 ```
 python scraper.py
 ```

-Then remove outliers according to data_fixes.txt and create data.csv by running.
+Then convert the SQLite database into an appropriate CSV file for display.
 ```
 python convert.py
 ```